Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Some wireless earbuds are true wireless designs too.
 These don't even have a cable or neckband connecting the buds together, meaning they look just like earplugs.
 Other extras include noise-cancelling tech, touch controls, carry cases that can double as portable chargers, and some models even boast a built-in heart rate monitor (the ear is a good place to measure your pulse).

-And now we're seeing an influx of models that offer hands-free access to personal assistants like Amazon Alexa (such as the Amazon Echo Buds) and Google Assistant.
+And now we're models that offer hands-free access to personal assistants like Amazon Alexa, Google Assistant and Siri.
 Just speak your request, and they'll do your bidding.

 With all this tech on offer, it's no wonder so many companies are releasing wireless earbuds.
 More choice is always good for consumers, but it can make finding the best wireless earbuds for you a bit of a minefield.